RCR urges boat owners to fit bilge filters to stop contamination

 Generally, to have safely transfer wood pellets the Club advises always to follow standard enclosed space entry procedures.

-Continue reading “Unsafe transfer of cargoes of wood pellets increases the possibility of fire”
+Continue reading “Unsafe transfer of wood pellets increases the possibility of fire”

 Ineffective inspections and surveys contributed to fatal explosion on a barge off Texas says report